 A bottling company built the first fully automatic bottle-making machine.
 A later version produced over 50,000 bottles per day.5

 A major event effecting alcohol in the early 20th century was the phylloxera invasion.
-It devastated European vineyards and reduced wine production dramatically.
+It devastated European vineyards and reduced wine production greatly.
 To help meet the demand, the Ottoman Empire exported 340 million liters of wine in 1904.6

 - Sweden required all cities to adopt the Gothenburg system for retail sales.7